 In its role as a community liaison, the Board wants to inform and ensure the public about the detailed work that goes into the investigative process and review of complaint cases.
-Forms for registering a citizen complaint can be found online at www.pittsfieldpd.org, in the Pittsfield Police Department lobby, at the Community Outreach Office on Columbus Avenue, and at the Mayor’s Office.
+Forms for registering a citizen complaint can be found online at www.pittsfieldpd.org, in the Pittsfield Police Department lobby, at the Community Outreach Office on Columbus Avenue, and at the Mayor’s Office, or here in English or Spanish.
 Please note that complaints cannot be made via telephone, mail or email.
 Additionally, this Board will receive complaints from individuals who choose not to file directly with the Police Department.
 The Board may be reached at firstname.lastname@example.org

 Regarding the filing of a complaint, maybe a few questions should be asked, such as: What happens after a complaint is submitted by a citizen?
 How is it documented by the Police Department?
 And finally, how is it reviewed by any entity to ensure that there are no biases?
 Bottom line, how is the complaint handled from submission to resolution?